brodieG/alike/NOTES.md

 Or about 4 ns per comparison.
 In `mtcars`, based on profiling information from instruments, we found that about 7.3% of the time was spent on `strcmp` comparing names, and there are 43 names (8 cols, 35 rows) or so, so that adds up to about 6.1ns per comparison, which ties out.

+When comparing language objects, the hash mechanism we use that needs to allocate a bunch of names is pretty costly.
+In order to fix this we would need substantial upgrades to the hashing system so that we can store stuff other than strings.
+In particular, we'd want to predifine about 30 or so symbols to avoid having to allocate them at run time.
+Looks like we could hash the memory addresses of the symbols (but need to figure out if good hash is portable, etc).

+Also, we pre-allocate the object used to deparse the error message even before error occurs.
+Is there a way to only do so if an error occurs?
+Might be difficult since we need both the starting pointer as well as the location of error pointer in the same pointer chain.

 ### Stack Manipulation

 The is the baseline: